 When it comes to true wireless earbuds (i.e., those with no cables at all), the marketplace has its fair share of poorly functioning products.
 Whether it’s short battery life, poor sound, or shoddy connection, there are many true wireless buds that don’t make the grade.
 And in many cases, tethered Bluetooth headphones give you much more bang for your buck.
-That said, if you’re ready to leave the wires — all the wires — behind for a set of completely wireless earbuds, we’re here to help.
+But if you’re ready to leave the wires — all the wires — behind for a set of completely wireless earbuds, we’re here to help.

 From sweatproof sports buds to stripped-down in-ears, here are the best true wireless earbuds available right now.